-"BCI 32-517" means British Columbia Instrument 32-517 Exemption from Dealer Registration Requirement for Trades in Securities of Mortgage Investment Entities.
+"BCI 32-517" means the British Columbia Instrument 32-517 Exemption from Dealer Registration Requirement for Trades in Securities of Mortgage Investment Entities which expired on February 18, 2020.
 "BCABC" means the Business Corporations Act (BC).
-"Closing" means a closing of the sale of Preferred Shares as the Company may determine from time to time.
+"Closing" means a closing of the sale of Participating Shares as the Company may determine from time to time.
 "Company" means Guards Capital Corp., a private mortgage investment company established under the laws of the Province of British Columbia.
 "Credit Agreement" means the credit agreement between the Company and Envision dated March 27, 2007 in respect of the Line of Credit granted to the Company.
 "Deferred Plan" means a trust governed by a "registered retirement savings plan", "registered educations savings plan", "registered retirement income fund", "deferred profit sharing plan" or "tax free saving account", as those terms are defined in the Tax Act .
 "Directors" means the board of directors of the Company.
 "Envision" means Envision Credit Union.
+"Exempt Market Dealer" means Drake Financial Ltd, a registered exempt market dealer in the jurisdiction of British Columbia.
 "Invested Mortgage Portfolio" means the Company's mortgage portfolio consisting of mainly investments in Mortgages, the composition of which varies over time.
 "Line of Credit" means the \$1,000,000.00 secured line of credit Envision has authorized for use by the Company subject to the terms and conditions of the Credit Agreement.
 "LTV" means the loan to value ratio.
 "Manager" means B.B.I.
 Group Investments Inc., a British Columbia company.
 "Management Agreement" means the management agreement in respect of the management of the business of the Company dated January 1, 2011 entered into between the Company and the Manager.

 "Management Fees" means the management fees to be paid by the Company to the Manager in respect of the Invested Mortgage Portfolio, in accordance with the Management Agreement.
 "MIC" means a "mortgage investment corporation" as defined in the Tax Act .
 "Mortgage" means a mortgage, a mortgage of a mortgage or a mortgage of a leasehold interest (or other like instrument, including an assignment of or an acknowledgement of an interest in a mortgage), hypothecation, deed of trust, charge or other security interest of or in Real Property used to secure obligations to repay money by a charge upon the underlying Real Property.
-"Offering" means the offering by the Company of Class A Preferred Shares pursuant to this Offering Memorandum or in any amendments hereto.
-"Preferred Shareholder" means a person whose holds directly or indirectly a Class A Preferred Share.
-"Preferred Shares" means a Class A Preferred Non-Voting share with a par value of \$1.00 in the capital of the Company offered pursuant to this Offering Memorandum.
+"Offering" means the offering by the Company of Class A Participating Shares pursuant to this Offering Memorandum or in any amendments hereto.
+"Participating Shareholder" means a person whose holds directly or indirectly a Class A Participating Share.
+"Participating Shares" means a Class A Participating Non-Voting share with a par value of \$1.00 in the capital of the Company offered pursuant to this Offering Memorandum.
 "Real Property" means a fee simple or leasehold interest in real property located in Canada, primarily within British Columbia.
 "Selling Agent" means Drake Financial Ltd. "Selling Agent Agreement" means the services contract in respect of selling agent services provided to the Company and entered into between the Company and Drake Financial Ltd. dated April 1, 2019.
-"Subscriber" means a subscriber of Preferred Shares pursuant to the Offering.
-"Subscription Agreement" means a subscription agreement for Preferred Shares in such form as the Company or the Manager will prescribe from time to time.
-"Subscription Price" means \$1.00 per Preferred Share.
+"Subscriber" means a subscriber of Participating Shares pursuant to the Offering.
+"Subscription Agreement" means a subscription agreement for Participating Shares in such form as the Company or the Manager will prescribe from time to time.
+"Subscription Price" means \$1.00 per Participating Share.
 "Tax Act" means the Income Tax Act (Canada) and the regulations promulgated thereunder, as amended from time to time.